KentenRoth/100DaysOfCode/README.md

 Tonight I spent more time working on the React course.
 I am still going over things that I know and hearing a new explination on it has helped fill in a little bit of the gaps on what is happening.
 There are things that I know why it has to be done, but it makes a little more sense on the magic that is happening.

 ---

+Day 91

+Today I moved further into the React Course.
+I also setup a repo for the stuff that will be built along with the course.
+I decided today that I would save the code that I am typing.
+Even though I know what is going on I think it might be a good idea to github it just incase I need to reference something.

+---